htmfilho/htmfilho.github.io/_posts/2013/2013-05-27-speaking-at-brussels-jug-user-experience-for-business-process-applications.md

 categories: community business process conference publication puplication research user interface
 ---

-I’m glad to inform that I will speak at the next <a href="http://www.brussels-jug.be/" target="_blank">Brussels JUG</a>‘s event about user experience thinking and design for business process applications.
-The event will take place at <a href="http://www.hubkaho.be/" target="_blank">Hogeschool-Universiteit Brussel</a>, Building Hermes, on Thursday, 30th of May, at 6:30 pm.
-Visit Brussels JUG website for more information: <a href="http://www.brussels-jug.be/">http://www.brussels-jug.be</a>.
+I’m glad to inform that I will speak at the next [Brussels JUG‘s](http://www.brussels-jug.be/) event about user experience thinking and design for business process applications.
+The event will take place at [Hogeschool-Universiteit Brussel](http://www.hubkaho.be/), Building Hermes, on Thursday, 30th of May, at 6:30 pm.
+Visit Brussels JUG website for more information: [http://www.brussels-jug.be](http://www.brussels-jug.be/).

 You won’t find a lot of information about this subject on this blog, but I have been doing research about it in parallel since 2006, in collaboration with [Kênia Sousa](http://www.linkedin.com/in/keniasousa), who would be happy to share the stage, but she had to decline due to family duties.